Tabrizian/tabrizian.github.io/_pages/about.md

 I'm Iman Tabrizian MASc student at the Electrical & Computer Engineering (ECE), University of Toronto.
 I am broadly interested in computer systems and networking.
-Specifically, about data intensive-applications and the system challenges involved in designing platforms that need to process massive volumes of data.
+Specifically, about data-intensive applications and the system challenges involved in designing platforms that need to process massive volumes of data.